 Pop your plants right in!
 If additional potting soil is required, add it around the plants and water as directed.

-When planting in a large planter, choosing the proper plants is the most crucial consideration.
-Big plants might overpower another Small and compact one.
+When planting in large pots, selecting the correct plants is the most crucial consideration.
 It can be challenging to pick the ones that complement each other, add interest, and balance the whole planter.
+For example, a big plant might overpower another small, compact one.
 Using the method “thriller, filler, and spiller” will make it easier.

 Thrillers are tall plants that provide visual interest and vertical factors in the pot.
 They shine as “the stars of the show” and seek attention constantly.
 Place more than just one “star” into the container if it’s big enough.